notspecia/HTML-CSS/README.md

 ## To fix

-1. complete the FOOTER and the documentation of exercise n 3  (responsive-page section 9)

-2. re-check all the past exsercise

-3. read and complete the exercise, and take some notes about section 10 (SCSS)
+1. read and complete the exercise 2, and take MORE notes about section 10 (SCSS)